Algorithmic Extensions of Dirac's Theorem: Introduction

 Fomin, Golovach, Lokshtanov, Panolan, Saurabh and Zehavi in~\cite{fomin_et_al:LIPIcs:2019:11168} gave an algorithm that in time $2^{\Oh (k)} \cdot n^{\Oh (1)}$ decides whether a $2$-connected graph $G$ contains a cycle of length at least $d+k$, where $d$ is the degeneracy of $G$.
 Since the minimum vertex degree $\delta(G)$ does not exceed the degeneracy of $G$, this result also implies an algorithm for finding a cycle of length at least $\delta(G)+k$ in $2$-connected graphs.

 None of the works \cite{DBLP:conf/wg/Jansen0N19} and \cite{fomin_et_al:LIPIcs:2019:11168} could be used to address Questions~1 and~2, the very special cases of \Cref{theorem:main}.

 More generally, \Cref{theorem:main} fits into a popular trend in parameterized complexity called ``above guarantee'' parameterization.
 The general idea of this paradigm is that the natural parameterization of, say, a maximization problem by the solution size is not satisfactory if there is a lower bound for the solution size that is sufficiently large.
 For example, there always exists a satisfying assignment that satisfies half of the clauses or there is always a max-cut containing at least half the edges.
 Thus nontrivial solutions occur only for the values of the parameter that are above the lower bound.
 This indicates that for such cases, it is more natural to parameterize the problem by the difference of the solution size and the bound.
-The first paper about above guarantee parameterization was due to Mahajan and Raman~\cite{MahajanR99} who applied this approach to the \textsc{Max Sat} and \textsc{Max Cut} problem.
-This approach was successfully applied to various problems, see e.g.~\cite{AlonGKSY10,CrowstonJMPRS13,GargP16,DBLP:journals/mst/GutinKLM11,GutinIMY12,GutinP16,GutinRSY07,LokshtanovNRRS14,MahajanRS09}.
+Since the work of Mahajan and Raman~\cite{MahajanR99} on \textsc{Max Sat} and \textsc{Max Cut}, the above guarantee approach was successfully applied to various problems, see e.g.~\cite{AlonGKSY10,CrowstonJMPRS13,GargP16,DBLP:journals/mst/GutinKLM11,GutinIMY12,GutinP16,GutinRSY07,LokshtanovNRRS14,MahajanRS09}.
 In particular, \cite{BezakovaCDF17} and \cite{fomin_et_al:LIPIcs:2020:11724} study the longest path above the shortest $s,t$-path and the girth of a graph.